 OUR LIVING LAB IN ERFURT

-With the BML-Ecosys platform, the basis for the comprehensive development and testing of AI-based mobility, logistics and energy services in a real urban environment is being created for the first time.
-The operation of the lab platform is to be realised by an operating company with the involvement of all project partners.
-The concept of the Bauhaus.MobilityLab serves as a blueprint in the sense of a "Lab-as-a-Service" for the establishment of further urban real labs, also for other fields of application.
+Due to the BML-Ecosys platform, the foundation for overarching development and testing of AI-based mobility, logistics and energy services in a real urban environment is being brought to life for the first time.
+There are plans for an operating company to run the lab platform with the involvement of all project partners.
+The Bauhaus.MobilityLab concept serves as a "Lab-as-a-Service" blueprint for establishing further urban real labs as well as for additional fields of application.

 AI-based services are being tested in the context of multimodal mobility offers with the aim of making mobility environmentally friendly and oriented towards the common good.
 This includes, among other things, the automated recognition of the choice of means of transport by means of machine learning, the personalisation of reward systems (incentivisation) on the end device of the user in compliance with data protection regulations by applying federated learning and the construction of an agent-based, digital twin of mobility behaviour by integrating anonymised mobile phone data.